13 eBay Scams: How To Spot Them and Avoid Them

 2. Incorrect name on shipping label

 A relatively new scam is when fraudulent sellers ship an item with an incorrect name on the shipping label.
 While mistakes happen, this is also a red flag.
-The scammer sent the incorrect name with the hope that the buyer will return the item.
+The scammer used the incorrect name with the hope that the buyer would return the item.

 But where’s the scam? eBay's money-back guarantee is voided if you paid for and received a package but returned it because of an incorrect name.
 If you send it back, the scammer gets the money and the item, and you’re left with neither.